 '''

-CVS.adm

 RCS

 SCCS

 CVS

+CVS.adm

 RCSLOG

 cvslog.

 TAGS

 tags

 .make.state

 .nse_depinfo

-~

 #

+$

 .#

-,

 $

-$

 .old

 .bak

 .BAK

+.del-

 .orig

 .rej

-.del-

 .olb

 .obj

-.exe
+.so

 .a

 .0

-.so
+.exe

+.Z

 .elc

-.Z

 .ln

 core

 '''

 - The per-repository list in '\$CVSROOT/CVSROOT/cvsignore' is appended to the list, if that file exists. - The per-user list in '.cvsignore' in your home directory is appended to the list, if it exists. - Any entries in the environment variable \$CVSIGNORE is appended to the list. - Any '-I' options given to CVS is appended. - As CVS traverses through your directories, the contents of any '.cvsignore' will be appended to the list.
 The patterns found in '.cvsignore' are only valid for the directory that contains them, not for any sub-directories.